locke12456/AnimeHeadDetector/README.md

 - Make sure `HeadDetector.py` is correctly placed in the `py` folder.
 - The output folder will be created automatically if it does not exist.
 - Only PNG images (`*.png`) will be processed.
+- **The cropping region will be set to the specified width and height, and will not exceed the image boundaries.**

 ## License